Houston Immigration Bond Attorney

 Acceptable forms of payment to post a bond are money orders, cashier’s checks or certified checks.
 For all bonds $10,000 and over, the only accepted method of payment is a single cashier or certified check.
 The obligor can either post a bank’s cashier’s check or U.S. postal money order.
 The obligor cannot post a money order from any other business, such as Western Union—it must be from the post office.
 Payments must be made payable to “U.S. Department of Homeland Security” or “Immigration and Customs Enforcement.”

-A bail bonding company can be used however the bonding company may require additional service fees that maybe excessive.
+A bail bonding company can be used however the bonding company may require additional service fees that may be excessive.
 The bondsman will post the bail on the person’s behalf, but will charge a non-refundable fee and will require a certain percentage of the immigration bond amount to be paid.
 If the family pays the bond directly to the government, the bond money will be returned to the person that paid the bond only after court case is completed.
 The individual must have complied with all requirements and instructions of the court.

 Appealing an Immigration Bond Determination